Briefing

 What do you think?"Pricing and Availability

 This is where the original framing breaks down hardest, so be careful.
 The real Pi Coding Agent is open-source and provider-agnostic, meaning it works across Anthropic, OpenAI, Google, xAI and others rather than bundling one vendor's models.
 Claims that Pi has a paid "individual plan" with "Inflection's latest models", or a "team plan expected in Q3 2026", are unconfirmed and appear to be invented; there is no evidence of any such subscription.
-If you want to look at the project directly, start at its GitHub repository.
+If you want to look at the project directly, start at its GitHub repository (opens in a new tab).

 For comparison on the commercial side, Claude Code does have paid tiers.
-Pricing roundups put a Claude Code team plan at roughly $100 per seat per month in 2026 (Source: Claude Code Pricing in 2026, SSD Nodes), though the exact figure shifts by source and tier.
-Anthropic's own cost documentation is the place to confirm current numbers.
+Pricing roundups put a Claude Code team plan at roughly $100 per seat per month in 2026 (Source: Claude Code Pricing in 2026, SSD Nodes (opens in a new tab)), though the exact figure shifts by source and tier.
+Anthropic's own cost documentation (opens in a new tab) is the place to confirm current numbers.

 When to Choose Which